Skip to main content

 TL;DR: Managing Bills on a Low Income: Practical Steps.
 First move: do quick no-cost wins first, then prioritise upgrades with the fastest payback.

 When your income barely covers the essentials, standard budgeting advice is pretty useless.
 You can’t save your way out of not having enough money.
-But there are ways to stretch what you’ve got and, crucially, avoid the traps that turn tight situations into real crises.
+But there are ways to stretch what you’ve got and, importantly, avoid the traps that turn tight situations into real crises.

 Not all bills carry the same weight.
 Some have serious consequences if you fall behind, others less so.
 Pay the priority ones first because the consequences are real.